Skip to content

 .callgear-widget {

-align-items: flex-start | center | flex-end; // widget vertical position on top | in the middle | on the bottom
+align-items: flex-start | center | flex-end; // widget vertical position: top | middle | bottom

-justify-content: flex-start | center | flex-end; // widget horizontal position on the left| in the center | on the right
+justify-content: flex-start | center | flex-end; // widget horizontal position: left | center | right

 }